jpreecedev/dotnet-core-aspnet-identity/README.md

 - I didn't like the fact that the official MySQL connector for Entity Framework appears broken in .NET Core 2.2 and that I had to rely on a third party alternative.

+Maybe I made mistakes, maybe I missed the point.
+That doesn't matter now because this is not the approach I want to take.